 Time or money invested in your garden’s soil always brings the best returns: healthy, vigorous plants and great harvests.
 And when you keep yard waste and kitchen scraps from the landfill you’re doubly rewarded.
 You can buy ready-made, organic compost to get a jump start.
 But it’s easy and inexpensive to make your own with the right materials and good equipment.

 Here you’ll find all you need to know about getting started as well as maintaining the process no matter which composting method you’ve chosen.
 There’s basic techniques and time-tested wisdom as well as guides to compost tumblers and the various compost aides — the best starters, the most functional and efficient containers, and practical, useful tools like compost thermometers — that will make your composting efforts efficient and rewarding.
 You can also learn a lot by going through Planet Natural‘s complete line of composting bins, tumblers and equipment.
 (Source: Planet natural Resource Center - Compost Guru)

-John Quinn from Remax has a more complete guide and many more helpful details about the composting process.
+John Quinn has a more complete guide and many more helpful details about the composting process.
 He has allowed us to share that guide with you that you can download as a PDF below or view directly from his site by clicking here.

 3 Essential Elements for Perfect Compost

 It’s time to let you in on a little secret: soil building done like this is the perfect lazy person’s gardening project.
 Unlike weeding or double-digging, which take lots of time and physical effort, a compost pile pretty much takes care of itself.
 Build it right, and it will transform your growing expectations.

 1. Start with a container.
 We’re dealing with decomposing organic material, folks, so the structure doesn’t need to be fancy.
 You just need some sort of way to hold all of the ingredients together so the beneficial bacteria that break down the plant matter can heat up and work effectively.